INSPECTION GUIDE

 The complete guide to the EICR schedule of inspections per BS 7671 Appendix 6.
-Every section explained — distribution equipment, wiring systems, current-using equipment, protective measures, isolation and switching, and miscellaneous items.
-Common C2 and C3 observations for each section, plus practical tips for a thorough visual inspection.
+Every part explained — intake equipment, earthing and bonding arrangements, consumer units and distribution boards, distribution and final circuits, isolation and switching, bath or shower locations and other special locations.
+Common C2 and C3 observations, plus practical tips for a thorough visual inspection.

 The schedule of inspections is the visual-inspection checklist that accompanies an EICR, based on the model forms in BS 7671 Appendix 6.
-It works through the installation section by section — intake and distribution equipment, wiring systems, current-using equipment, special locations, and isolation and switching — recording each item as acceptable or noting a defect with a classification code (C1, C2, C3 or FI).
-Every relevant item must be checked before the report can be issued.
+It works through the installation section by section — intake equipment, arrangements for other sources such as microgenerators, earthing and bonding arrangements, consumer units and distribution boards, distribution and final circuits, locations containing a bath or shower, other Part 7 special locations, and prosumer’s low voltage installations — recording each item as an acceptable condition or noting a defect with a classification code (C1, C2, C3 or FI), or as NV, LIM or N/A. Every relevant item must be addressed before the report can be issued.

 1,000+